TechTactical/rehtuaed_6628pse/README.md

 We recommend using the [Huhnitor](https://github.com/spacehuhntech/huhnitor) for an easy way of interacting with the Deauther serial interface.
 But you can of course use any other serial terminal with 115200baud too.

+**👉 For tutorials check out our [Blog](https://blog.spacehuhn.com/tag/deauther-v3/)**

+This version is still in development!
+[Link to Version 2](https://github.com/SpacehuhnTech/esp8266_deauther/tree/v2/esp8266_deauther)

+## What's new

+- CLI
+  - Powerful new command line interface
+  - Support for the [Huhnitor](https://github.com/spacehuhntech/huhnitor) an easy to use, cross platform serial terminal
+  - User friendly `start` command to run complex commands step by step
+- Attack
+  - More options for specific targeting
+  - Advertise wifi networks using beacons to a single or a set of devices
+  - Deauth a device on multiple channels
+- Scan
+  - Discover probe requests from devices nearby, disclosing what networks they have previously connected to
+  - See MAC addresses of devices which try to connect to networks advertised by the beacon attack
+  - Alias MAC addresses to easily recognize known devices

 ## License